nickchops/MarmaladeQuickAmazonAds/README.md

   You can do that for each SDK install you have and pick up the same live github project in both :)

-2. Alternatively option - put the files in quick/quickuser.
+- Alternative lazy option - put the files in quick/quickuser.
 You'll have to copy/update each time you update SDK or github.

 Setup: Add and build this wrapper into Quick